-based upon no rate decline have been computed and are listed in parentheses in table 8.10.
+To indicate the sensitivity of the relationships among the adjusted net rental costs to the computed interest rate declines, rental costs based upon no rate decline have been computed and are listed in parentheses in Table 10.
 With higher (than the model-computed) interest rates, the rental costs are higher.
 For the Administration and House reforms, the relationships among the costs are little affected.
-For the Treasury plan, the already strong bias toward owner-occupied housing is magnified because all home mortgage interest is deductible, whereas only the real component of interest financing other investments is.

-8.4.2 Five Percent Inflation: Capital Stock Impacts
+For the Treasury plan, the already strong bias toward owneroccupied housing is magnified because all home mortgage interest is deductible whereas only the real component of interest financing other investments is.
+Five Percent Inflation: Capital Stock Impacts

-The data in table 8.11 suggest how the capital stock would be reallocated under the various reforms.
+The data in Table 11 suggest how the capital stock would be reallocated under the various reforms.
 These reallocations follow fairly directly from the realignment of investment hurdle rates just discussed.
 Removal of the inflation tax raises inventories, while the loss of the investment tax credit tends to shrink equipment and utilities, although utilities would actually rise in response to the far more generous depreciation allowances of the Administration plan.
 The Treasury and Administration reforms have sharply different impacts on the three types of structures.
-Under the Treasury plan, residential structures rise by 8%, while industrial and commercial structures are unaffected.
-Under the Administration plan, the reverse is true; residential structures are roughly unchanged while industrial and commercial structures rise by 8%.
+Under the Treasury plan, residential structures rise by 8 percent, while industrial and commercial structures are unaffected.

+Under the Administration plan, the reverse is true; residential structures are roughly unchanged while industrial and commercial structures rise by 8 percent.
 Moreover, the homeownership rate rises by 6 percentage points under the Treasury plan, but falls by 4 points under the Administration plan.
-The reallocations under the House bill are close to those of the Treasury plan, although the increase in the homeownership rate is only 21/2 percentage points.
+The reallocations under the House bill are close to those of the Treasury plan, although the increase in the homeownership rate is only $2\frac{1}{2}$ percentage points.

-In general, an across-the-board cut in tax rates would be expected to have a negative impact on owner-occupied housing, the income from which is not taxed.
+In general, an across the board cut in tax rates would be expected to have a negative impact on owner-occupied housing, the income from which is not taxed.
 This impact would be reinforced by a loss of the deductibility of property taxes on primary residences.
 Thus, the homeownership rate would decline, as would the share of structures in residential use.
 The simulated effect of the Administration plan corresponds to these expectations.
 The inverted effect of the Treasury plan follows from its interest indexation provision and the sharp decline in interest rates (largely in response to the indexation).
 A decline in interest rates is more beneficial to investors in low tax brackets than to those in high brackets because the investor receives more of the rate decline (and the Treasury receives less).
-Thus a sharp decline in interest rates is particularly beneficial to housing demanded by lowand middle-income owners.
+Thus a sharp decline in interest rates is particularly beneficial to housing demanded by low and middle income owners.
 This factor is exaggerated in the Treasury plan by the exemption of home mortgage interest expense from the interest indexation feature.
 Thus housing of owners at all income levels (but especially at lower incomes) increases, and the homeownership rate jumps.
 The demand for owner-occupied housing would also rise under the House bill.
-This reflects the absence of a cut in the tax rates relevant to the quantity-demanded decision of owners with incomes under \$100,000 (see table 8.4), the continued deductibility of property taxes, and the sharp 125 basis point decline in interest rates.
+This reflects the absence of a cut in the tax rates relevant to the quantity-demanded decision of owners with incomes under \$100,000 (see Table 4), the continued deductibility of property taxes, and the sharp 125 basis point decline in interest rates.